ibm-cloud-docs/log-analysis/view_logs.md

 1. Select the **Configuration** icon ![Configuration icon](images/admin.png "Admin icon").
 2. Select **USER PREFERENCES**.
 A new window opens.
 3. Select **Log Format**.
 4. Modify the *Line Format* section to match your requirements.
-Drag and drop boxes.
+Drag boxes.

-## Step 4: Deep dive into a log line
+## Step 4: Look into a log line
 {: #step4}

 At any time, you can view each log line in context.